andsmedeiros/uevloop/README.md

 cqueue_t event_queue;
 cqueue_init(&event_queue, event_queue_buffer, 3);

-// Create reschedule queue
+// Create schedule queue
-void *reschedule_queue_buffer[8];
+void *schedule_queue_buffer[8];
-cqueue_t reschedule_queue;
+cqueue_t schedule_queue;
-cqueue_init(&reschedule_queue, reschedule_queue_buffer, 3 );
+cqueue_init(&schedule_queue, schedule_queue_buffer, 3 );

 // Bind it all to the event loop evloop_t loop;
-evloop_init(&loop, &pools.event_pool, &event_queue, &reschedule_queue);
+evloop_init(&loop, &pools.event_pool, &event_queue, &schedule_queue);
 ```

 #### Event loop usage

 The event loop is mean to behave as a run-to-completition task scheduler.
 Its `evloop_run` function should be called as ofter as possible as to minimise execution latency.
 Each execution of `evloop_run` is called a *runloop* .

 Depending on the nature of the event being processed at a time, the event loop may decide to dispose of it in different ways.
 Closures and one-shot timers are immediately deconstructed and returned to their pools.
-Both **signals** (more on that in a while) and repeating timers are never disposed of, being the latter put on the reschedule queue upon completition.
+Both **signals** (more on that in a while) and repeating timers are never disposed of, being the latter put on the schedule queue upon completition.

 Only closures are enqueued manually by the programmer.
 Timers and signals are enqueued by their corresponding modules.
 Any event can be enqueued multiple times.